Koepel/CommonSensorClass/README.md

 In the future the SPI bus might be added.
 The CommonSensorClass can use other ways to communicate.
 The first step for this is a simulated external I2C EEPROM, which is rerouted to the internal EEPROM.
 See the SimulateEEPROM example.

 To do: I might add this check: https://forum.arduino.cc/index.php?topic=670763.msg4514930#msg4514930 but only when SDA and SCL are defined.

+### 2021 : Status of this code

+Trying to get every sensor working with this code is not possible.
+Trying to get most sensors working with this code is already ugly.
+A wrapper with functions that use a pointer to the data needs more code in the sketch to convert the data.
+Consider this project on hold.